realNFT/rNFT-iExec-CertificateDApp/README.md

 dApp where users can create an edition certificate of their NFT and corresponding oracle to trigger OpenSea API.

 Two major features will be available:
-- Create an oracle on iExec (if not already existing) of the last price available via the opensea API by anyone.
+- Create an oracle on iExec (if not already existing) of the last price available via the opensea API wich can be trigged by anyone.
-- Mint an edition certificate by the owner of the NFT (creation of an oracle at the same time if it does not exist)
+- Mint an edition certificate by the owner of the NFT (creation of an oracle at the same time if it does not exist).

-Hardhat repository with all iExec Oracle contract are in `solidity/` folder.
+Hardhat repository with all iExec Oracle contract are in [`solidity/`]("https://github.com/realNFT/rNFT-iExec-CertificateDApp/tree/main/solidity") folder.

+# Nuxt Frontend
+## Summary :
+1. Oracle creation
+2. Certificate mint
+3. Wallet connect

+## Pages details

+1. Oracle :

+- [ ] One form to fetch opensea URL of the NFT
+- [ ] Print NFT information
+- [ ] Validation button

+2. Certificate (only if wallet is connected) :
+- [ ] List of all NFTs on the owner wallet
+- [ ] One NFT selection
+- [ ] If Oracle doesn't exists, create one
+- [ ] Print all information of the Certificate

 ## Build Setup